 Healthy to 100: Secrets from Countries Where Retirees Age Best

 Longevity is a team sport, according to author Ken Stern.
-Here's the secret sauce for living long, healthy lives from countries like Italy and Japan.
+Here's the secret sauce for living long, healthy lives from countries such as Italy and Japan.

-So, for six months in 2024, he traveled to five of the most successful aging nations — Italy, Japan, Singapore, South Korea, and Spain — to find out why their average life expectancies were often six years longer than ours and to interview residents in their 70s, 80s, 90s and 100s.
+For six months in 2024, he traveled to five of the most successful aging nations — Italy, Japan, Singapore, South Korea, and Spain — to find out why their average life expectancies were often six years longer than ours and to interview residents in their 70s, 80s, 90s and 100s.

 Stern, founder of The Longevity Project research initiative and host of the Stanford Center on Longevity’s Century Lives podcast, discovered a surprising common thread.
-It wasn’t about how the older residents took care of their health, ate, exercised, or managed their finances.
+It wasn’t about how the older residents took care of their health, ate, exercised or managed their finances.
 It was about their strong social connections.

 From just $107.88 $24.99 for Kiplinger Personal Finance